 This article is about Asian tigers you don’t see at the zoo, if you’re lucky.
 If you live in the northeast, this is going to be a cruel, cruel summer for mosquitoes.
 Actually, it’ll be crueler for you than the mosquitoes.
 Experts now say that an aggressive invasive species called the Asian Tiger Mosquito is swarming the region.

-The Asian Tiger Mosquito: A Dangerous Though Pretty Pest
+The Asian Tiger Mosquito: Pretty, Dangerous, and Pretty Dangerous

 If you can call mosquitoes pretty, the Asian tiger mosquito is, with a black body with multiple white stripes like a tiger.
 It’s so tiny, though, you’d need a magnifying glass to appreciate it, and by then it’s already bitten you and gone on its merry way.